 top of page

-Metalwork and upholstery are the main processes in Ayako's practice, which take place in the studio located in Pontiac, MI, USA, a suburb of Detroit historically known as the heart of the American maker movement.
-Most of the materials are sourced from local suppliers.
+Most of the fabrication processes take place in the studio located in Pontiac, MI, USA—a suburb of Detroit historically recognized as the heart of the American maker movement.
+Primary materials are locally sourced.

-Ayako Aratani
+Ayako Aratani portrait

 Born and raised in Japan, Ayako has a deep appreciation for the natural world and the importance of balance, harmony, and imperfection.
 Living and working in Detroit, historically known as the heart of the American maker movement, has also greatly influenced her work.
 It has nurtured her knowledge and craftsmanship and exposed her to a variety of perspectives and ideas within a diverse and resilient community.